snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md

 2. The collector endpoint
 3. An optional configuration object containing other settings

-Here is a simple example of how to initialise a tracker, setting only one configuration option:
+Here is a simple example of how to initialise a tracker, setting a few configuration options:

 <Tabs groupId="platform" queryString>
   <TabItem value="js" label="JavaScript (tag)" default>